badlee/JSCC-NODE/README.md

 ## DOCUMENTATION

-For all documentation read the documentation file in doc/
+For all documentation read the `jscc_manual.pdf` in doc/

 ## HOW TO USE